-Around 2,000 individuals and organisations worldwide have reportedly been affected including advertising firm WPP, food company Mondelez, legal firm DLA Piper and Danish shipping and transport firm Maersk.
+Around 2,000 individuals and organisations worldwide have reportedly been affected.
+The list includes advertising firm WPP, food company Mondelez, legal firm DLA Piper and Danish shipping and transport firm Maersk.

-Infected computers displayed a screen warning users that their files were encrypted and no longer accessible, and demanded a $300 ransom, paid in Bitcoin, to release the decryption key.
+Infected computers displayed a screen warning users that their files were encrypted and no longer accessible.
+A $300 ransom, paid in Bitcoin, was demanded to release the decryption key.

 How did it happen?

-Initially, it was believed this outbreak was the result of a new version of “Petya”, a piece of ransomware that emerged last year.
+Initially, it was believed this outbreak was a new version of “Petya” – ransomware that emerged last year.
 But in the hours after the outbreak security researchers noticed that the resemblance between Petya and this malware was only “skin deep”.